 How Europe can help Lebanon to avoid a descent into chaos – sanctions against Hezbollah are not the way forward

-After more than a year of conflict in Syria, neighboring Lebanon is increasingly vulnerable.
+After more than a year of conflict in Syria, neighbouring Lebanon is increasingly vulnerable.
 The civil war in Syria is amplifying Lebanese divisions, fuelling militancy and pushing Syrian President Bashar al-Assad to stir up regional instability.
 Most significantly, the Syria conflict is shifting the Lebanese balance of power, opening up new possibilities for those intent on weakening Hezbollah, the country’s dominant political and military force.

 For the moment key political actors – particularly Hezbollah – are intent on preventing wider conflict, and the country has strong resilience mechanisms in place.While outright civil war therefore remains unlikely, the country is facing a period of prolonged instability.
 In a worst case scenario tensions could still push the country into the abyss.